 The UK could cut all ties, but Theresa May and others would like to avoid such a “cliff-edge” where current regulations on things like cross-border trade and travel between the UK and the EU ends overnight.
 They think it would harm the economy.

 What happens if there is no deal with the EU?

-Prime Minister Theresa May says leaving the EU with no deal whatsoever would be better than signing the UK up to a bad one.
-Without an agreement on trade, the UK would have to operate under World Trade Organisation rules, which could mean customs checks and tariffs on goods as well as longer border check for travellers.
+Without an agreement on trade, the UK would operate with the EU under World Trade Organisation rules, which could mean customs checks and tariffs on goods as well as longer border check for travellers.

 There are also questions about what would happen to Britain’s position as global financial centre and the land border between the UK and the Republic of Ireland.
 There is also concern that Brits living abroad in the EU could lose residency rights and access to free emergency health care.
 Here is a full explanation of what ‘no deal’ could mean